ProfessorKazarinoff/MATLAB-Arduino-ESP8266-IoT/doc/set_esp8266_baud_rate.md

 To change the baud rate:

-1. Connect at 11152 baud using the Serial Monitor
+1. Try to connect to the ESP8266 at 115200 baud using the Serial Monitor.
+Ensure the Serial Monitor is set to ```Both NL & CR```

 2. Type the following command into the Serial Monitor.
 If the first command does not work, some ESP8266 boards use the second command instead